byrd-laif/soilMakers/soulFood/followTheFood.md

 Alchemy is an entirely natural science.
 The Alchemist does not force anything, but rather aids the substance to develop naturally where it wants to go by removing any impediment and assuring the optimal conditions.

-The contradicting quotation is not truly contradicting as it does not contradict the premise; Emulate Nature- It only warns not to, too closely imitate every tiny detail of nature.
+The contradicting quotation is not truly contradicting as it does not contradict the premise; Emulate Nature- Only warning not to, too closely imitate every tiny detail of nature.

 Alchemy can only truly be understood by gaining an understanding of how and why nature operates ***as it does.***

-**What is remarkable about the practices of the alchemist, is the willingness to let nature work without knowing exactly how nature works.**
+**What is remarkable about the practices of the alchemist?
+The willingness to let nature work *without knowing* exactly how nature works.**

 **Nature** - the ultimate non absolute ... where ...